carhubcentralts-hue/prosaasil/replit.md

 # Overview

-AgentLocator is a Hebrew CRM system tailored for real estate businesses.
-It features a customizable AI-powered assistant that automates lead management by integrating with Twilio and WhatsApp.
-The system processes real-time calls, collects lead information, and schedules meetings using advanced audio processing for natural conversations.
-Its primary purpose is to streamline the sales pipeline for real estate professionals, offering fully customizable AI assistant and business names through dynamic placeholders.
+AgentLocator is a Hebrew CRM system for real estate businesses, featuring an AI-powered assistant that automates lead management through integrations with Twilio and WhatsApp.
+It processes real-time calls, collects lead information, and schedules meetings using advanced audio processing for natural conversations.
+The system aims to streamline the sales pipeline for real estate professionals with fully customizable AI assistants and business names.

 # User Preferences